Nazi gold: Attempted recovery

-Vatican
+Alleged Vatican holdings

 On October 21, 1946, the U.S. State Department received a top-secret report from U.S. Treasury Agent Emerson Bigelow.
 The report established that Bigelow received reliable information on the matter from the American Office of Strategic Services or U.S. Army Criminal Investigation Command intelligence officials of the U.S. Army.
 The document, referred to as the "Bigelow Report" (oftentimes as the Bigelow dispatch, or Bigelow memo) was declassified on December 31, 1996, and released in 1997.

 The report asserted that in 1945, the Vatican had confiscated 350 million Swiss francs ($1.5b 2020) in Nazi gold for "safekeeping," of which 150 million Swiss francs had been impounded by British authorities at the Austro-Swiss border.
 The report also stated that the balance of the gold was held in one of the Vatican's numbered Swiss bank accounts.
 Intelligence reports, which corroborated the Bigelow Report, also suggested that more than 200 million Swiss francs, a sum largely in gold coins, were eventually transferred to Vatican City or to the Vatican Bank, with the assistance of Roman Catholic clergy and the Franciscan Order.

 Such claims, however, are denied by the Vatican Bank.
 Vatican spokesman Joaquin Navarro-Valls stated that "There is no basis in reality to the [Bigelow] report".
+In January 2000, a California civil lawsuit was brought against the Vatican Bank, the Franciscan Order and other defendants.
+It did not claim that the gold was then in the Vatican Bank's possession and was later dismissed.